serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       ParameterValue: 'Value'
   # Disable automatic rollback by CloudFormation on failure.
 To be used for non-production environments.
 Optional.
   disableRollback: true
+  # Resolver name to use for providing AWS credentials for deployment.
+Optional.
+  resolver: aws-account-1
   # AWS Cloudformation Rollback configuration.
 Optional.
   rollbackConfiguration:
     MonitoringTimeInMinutes: 20